 - Do not capture design changes and revisions properly.
 Do not use revision notes.

-- Do not follow proper checking procedures, check lists, colors from initial stages.
-Keep this aside only for final IFC check stage.
+- Do not follow proper checking procedures, checklists, colors from initial stages.
+Keep this aside only for the final IFC check stage.
 Too late….!

 - Do not check important items/spelling.
 More focused on irrelevant aspects

 - Do not clarify checking procedures, standards, guidelines, checklists, etc. in the job notes upfront

 - Do not obtain early client approval on checking procedures and expectations

 - Do not have a checking and approval matrix for approval of various deliverables

 - Team and team leader often not aligned regarding the requirements/expectations on the project

 - Final number-crunching during IFC issue period often affects productivity, efficiency and lowers team morale